-Most institutions that identify themselves as Christian colleges apply a Biblical perspective to all areas of the school, including individual departments, majors and courses.
-Students who choose to attend a Christian architecture college will experience an architecture curriculum that explores concepts like stewardship, responsible business practices and how Christian architects can use their craft to reflect their faith.
+- Christian universities apply Biblical perspectives to all areas of their curriculum, meaning an architecture program may explore topics like stewardship, responsible business practices, and how Christian architects might use their craft to reflect their faith.

 Bachelor's Degree Programs in Architecture

-Although some schools offer an associate's degree program in pre-architecture, the vast majority of undergraduate students in architecture programs earn bachelor's degrees, such as a Bachelor of Science in Architecture, a Pre-Architecture Bachelor of Arts in Engineering or a Bachelor of Arts in Studio Art with a minor in architecture.
-Graduates of bachelor's degree programs in architecture usually continue on to graduate programs, but those who do not are prepared to pursue careers in art, design or engineering.
-Many Christian colleges promote a liberal arts education, which results in undergraduate architecture programs that are less strictly technical and mathematical, incorporating more history and theory.
-Courses in these programs cover subjects such as:
+Although some schools offer an associate's degree program in pre-architecture, bachelor's degrees are more common, such as a Bachelor of Science in Architecture, a Pre-Architecture Bachelor of Arts in Engineering or a Bachelor of Arts in Studio Art with a minor in architecture.
+Graduates usually continue to graduate programs, but those who do not are prepared to pursue careers in art, design or engineering.
+Many Christian colleges promote a liberal arts education, which results in undergraduate architecture programs that are less technical and mathematical while incorporating more history and theory.
+Courses cover:

 - Art history